Stay tuned for upcoming spring events!

 REPORT AN AT RISK OR INJURED VR WILD HORSE

 PLEASE DO NOT USE SOCIAL MEDIA TO REPORT INCIDENTS INVOLVING VIRGINIA RANGE WILD HORSES - THANK YOU FOR CARING AND HELPING US HELP THE HORSES!!

 OR download a qr code reader app to your phone to link to this form

 Wild Horses are icons of American Culture.
 They are symbols of freedom and are the elemental bridge between the ancient rhythms of nature and the contemporary human being.
 In today's world, we simply throw away our cars, toys, furniture, clothes, and yes, even our animals when we tire of them.
 No one is to blame.
 We’ve just forgotten what nature presented to us.
-As civilization closes in on them, the Wild Horses' struggle for survival intensifies.
-Our federal and local governments have turned their backs on these beautiful creatures and failed to execute their responsibilities as guardians and caregivers.
+As civilization closes in on them, the wild horses' struggle for survival intensifies.
+Our federal and local governments have often turned their backs on these beautiful creatures and failed to execute their responsibilities as guardians and caregivers.

 The Hidden Valley Wild Horse Protection Fund is an all-volunteer registered 501( c )3 non-profit organization headquartered in Reno, Nevada.
 It was incorporated in 2008 with the mission to protect and preserve the wild horses that settle in the foothills surrounding Hidden Valley during the winter months.
 For over 20 years, volunteers have monitored herd health, grazing availability, provided attention to sick and injured horses and foals, aided in state run adoption processes, and installed and mended fencing and cattle guards.
 Other volunteers are involved in ensuring federal and state departments are working within the statutes that provide protection and care for the wild horses.